Kpalimé: Pre-colonial period (before 1890)

 Kpalimé was originally called Agomé-Kpalimé, being one of the villages of the Agomé people.
 Their origins can probably be traced to Yorubaland in modern Nigeria, and in particular to two cities: Ifè (the religious center) and Oyo (the political and administrative center).
 Migrants gradually moved west, settling in Kétou (Benin), Tado (Togo), and eventually founding the town of Notsé.

 King Agokoli, who ruled Notsé in the early 18th century, was a tyrant.
 This caused many people to flee, taking refuge in Gamé.
 There were three main groups of fugitives, one of which was made up of Agomé, Agou, Kpélé, Danyi, Gbi, Peki, Kpando, Matsè and Wodzo people.

 Their migration eventually led them to Anidi on Mount Kloto (then named Méléku), which is located 13 km north west of Kpalimé.
 The Agomé consisted of five clans led by a chief called Tsali.
 There, they were free to practice activities such as agriculture, hunting, farming, fishing, crafts and trade.

 However, it was common for tensions to break out among migrants on their arrival in a new location, and the Agomé were no exception.
 They quarreled over a goat's head, and since the conflict could not be resolved to everyone's satisfaction, some of the elders decided to leave Anidi and go and live on the plain.

-The first group went to live on the lower slopes of the mountain, in a place where the trees were called "Yoti", hence the name Agomé-Yo.
+The first group went to live on the lower slopes of the mountain, in a place where the trees were called "Yoti", hence the name Agomé-Yoh.
 The second group settled on a rise at the foot of the Kouma Plateau.
 This became known as Agomé-Kpodzi.
 The third group settled in a place they named Agomé-Koussountou.
 The fourth group crossed the river and founded Agomé-Tomégbé.
 The fifth group moved to "Mokpalipé", meaning crossroads, and the pronunciation gradually evolved into "Kpalime".

-Since those who founded Mokpalipé chose the location for its potential for expansion and communication, it is likely that they made their first settlement in the vicinity of the crossroads near the Kpegolo River on the road to Agomé-Yo.
+Since those who founded Mokpalipé chose the location for its potential for expansion and communication, it is likely that they made their first settlement in the vicinity of the crossroads near the Kpegolo River on the road to Agomé-Yoh.
 They forced their distant relatives, the Tové Ahoundjo, to cede their territory, which extended from the river to Tsihinou (located behind the current neighborhood of Noumetou Kondji).
 The Tové Ahoundjo eventually found refuge in their present location on the Lomé-Kpalime road.
 Later, in order to properly control their vast new territory, the Agomé-Kpalimé decided to move to the middle of it, which is now the Domé neighborhood in the town center.

 In their new location, the Agomé-Kpalimé came into contact with Hausa traders who crossed their territory with caravans from Salaga on their way to what is now Keta in Ghana.
 They learned commerce from them.

 The chiefs of Kpalimé are from the Apeto dynasty, who were the first to settle there.
 However, it is the chief of Agomé-Yo, not Agomé-Kpalimé, who is the paramount chief of the Agomé.